wp-plugins/wd-twitter-feed/readme.txt

 == Changelog ==

+= 1.1.0 =
+* New feature - Change body and title colors using a color picker
+* Minor CSS fixes
+* New ajax loader

 = 1.0.1 =
 * New feature - feed caching to avoid Twitter rate limiting
 * Improved error handling